Summary

 Bitcoin could be the most useful asset in a generation.
-The reason that many in the West do not see it is because we live in a country who does not experience the three problems of hyperinflation, being unbanked, or experiencing autocratic rule that the majority of the world experience at least one of.
+The reason that many in the West do not see it is because we live in a country that does not experience the three problems of hyperinflation, being unbanked, or experiencing autocratic rule that the majority of the world experiences at least one of.

 To these people, there is mounting evidence that Bitcoin not only can, but already is, making meaningful differences to both freedom of expression and quality of life.